Wrong display for ppp in Interfaces page

 Do not report misleading 3G service status (Bug #4287)

 If the ^SIMST or ^SRVST info was never received from the device, report missing/unknown states instead.

 #1 Updated by Phillip Davis about 2 years ago

 Those things are used by function get_interface_info() in /etc/inc/pfsense-utils.inc to generate those various text status.
 I guess your 3G Huwaei model is reporting its status strings a bit different to what is expected.

-#2 Updated by Jo S almost 2 years ago
+#2 Updated by Jo S about 2 years ago

 Here is the output:

 ugen0.1: <OHCI root HUB 0x8086> at usbus0, cfg=0 md=HOST spd=FULL (12Mbps) pwr=SAVE (0mA)